fasiha/fullstack-cljs-tutorial/README.md

 $ rlwrap lein figwheel dev
 ```

-(`rlwrap` is recommended but not required: it gives you arrow-key support and history.
-Install with brew: `$ brew install rlwrap`.)
+(`rlwrap` is not required but recommended: it gives you arrow-key support and history.
+If on Mac with brew, install with: `$ brew install rlwrap`.)

 Figwheel compiles your ClojureScript code and puts it into `resource/public/cljs/`.
 It also starts a Figwheel server that the compiled ClojureScript app knows to connect to as soon as its opened in a browser.
 As you edit and save ClojureScript files, Figwheel automatically recompiles them to JavaScript and tells your browser to reload them.

+The above commands open a ClojureScript REPL connected to your browser session.

 ### Step 2: start webserver
-In another tab,
+In another terminal,
 ```
 $ lein run
 ```